eepyeunomia/eepyeunomia/README.md

 - 🗣 I can speak English and Spanish (_currently learning **Portuguese**_)
 - 🎓 I want to get into **MIT** to major in _**Computer Science**_ to code for a daily basis. (or some cybersecurity stuff)
 - 🏳️‍🌈 I am proudly bisexual! :D 🩷💜💙

-- ✌️ I am a Demiboi 🩶🩵🤍🩵🩶
+## Y'all Should Follow These People

-## You Should Follow These People
+If y'all want to of course!

 <h3 align="left"> </h3>
 <p align="center">